Information for Authors

 Upon recommendation of the editorial board, the author may be asked to revise his or her article for a later edition.
 If the author is not prepared or able to do so, or if he or she does not submit the revised text in a timely manner, the editorial board has the option to engage another author.
 This author will then write a new article, not based on the original author’s text.

 “1914-1918-online” pursues an Open Access policy to make knowledge freely available to the public and to support a greater global exchange of knowledge.
-To easily and effectively ensure Open Access, the Creative Commons Licence (Attribution-NonCommercial-NoDerivs 3.0 Germany-CC BY-NC-ND 3.0) will be applied (cf. http://creativecommons.org/licenses/by-nc-nd/3.0/de/deed.en_GB).
+To easily and effectively ensure Open Access, the Creative Commons Licence (Attribution-NonCommercial-NoDerivs 3.0 Germany-CC BY-NC-ND 3.0) is applied to all published articles (cf. http://creativecommons.org/licenses/by-nc-nd/3.0/de/deed.en_GB).